Cash Flow Frog logo

 Structure of the Cash Flow Statement

 A statement of cash flows has three main components: Cash from Operating Activities, Cash from Investing Activities and Cash from Financing Activities.
+To better understand these components, you can review the different types of cash flow.

 Each of these components provides detailed information about where your cash is coming from and going to.